 - SPF

-I think all of these things will go a long way to making it easier to wear a greater variety of lipsticks with your beautiful bare face.
+All of these things will go a long way to making it easier to wear a greater variety of lipsticks with your beautiful bare face.

 The Best Lipstick Finish For A Bare Face